AlePPisa/Midi-Visualizer/README.md

 Connect any MIDI controller into the software and instantiate a channel using webmid.js.
 Note that particle system functionality is limited to specific models as for the time being.

 ### Particle System
 Displays particles based on specific MIDI input.
-Note that this section has been specifically coded to support [[[MIDI CONTROLLER NAME]]], and a generalization is part of the extensions we wish to implement.
+Note that this section has been specifically coded to support the Arturia Mini Lab MIDI keyboard, and a generalization is part of the extensions we wish to implement.

 ### Control Particle Properties using MIDI Knobs
 It is possible to manipulate the following properties of the particle system: